gumaerc-testorg/21a.506-spring-2019/content/pages/readings.md

 {{< tdopen >}}

-Boyer, Dominic, and Alexei Yurchak. “[AMERICAN STIOB: Or, What Late-Socialist Aesthetics of Parody Reveal about Contemporary Political Culture in the West](https://www.jstor.org/stable/40784459?seq=1#metadata_info_tab_contents).” _Cultural Anthropology_ 25, no. 2 (2010): 179–221.
+Boyer, Dominic, and Alexei Yurchak. “{{% resource_link "5a4b40ca-970e-4059-aa27-c815d8fabee5" "AMERICAN STIOB: Or, What Late-Socialist Aesthetics of Parody Reveal about Contemporary Political Culture in the West" %}}.” _Cultural Anthropology_ 25, no. 2 (2010): 179–221.

 {{< tdclose >}}